PaulNowak36/Kritical-Hit/Documents/Functionnal/Functionnal_Specs.md

 #### 4.1.2.
 Character Creation:
-- Character Management: Allow the user to create and organize his characters.
+- **Character Management**: Allow the user to create and organize his characters.
   - Creating Character: Allow the user to create a new character.
   - Load Character: Allow the user to load a character which already exist.
   - Delete Character: Allow the user to delete a character which already exist.

-- Character Set Up: Allows the user to set up his character and his abilities.
+- **Character Set Up**: Allows the user to set up his character and his abilities.
   - Default Character: Select a default character already created in the app's database.
     - Default set up: The character has already have stats and skills applied to him, making him ready to test in the simulation.
+    - Template selection:
+    - Stats selection:
 - AAA

 #### 4.1.3.
 Stats Creation:
+- **Stats Trees Management**:
+  - Stats Tree Creation:
+  - Stats Tree Modification:
+  - Stats tree Deletion:

-- Setting up a Stat tree: Allows the user to set up his Stats Tree and decide the involved stats.
+- **Setting up a Stat tree**: Allows the user to set up his Stats Tree and decide the involved stats.
   - Default stats: Classic stats used in class RPG games:
     - Attack, Defense, Speed, and HP are mandatory.
-    - Other have been set up but their use is optional like SP.
+    - Other have been set up but their use are optional: SP, evasion, accuracy and critical.

+- **Damage Calculator**: Allows the user to set up his own damage calculator and decide about the formula.
+  - Default version: The one already used to calculate damage from default RPG battle systems.
+It can be based from games but also be modified slightly.
+  - Custom version: We have to set up the inputs we need for creating the damage formula.
+    - The Attack and Defense will be required for the formula.
+    - The damages of an attack can depend on a skill's power.
+    - The buffs, nerfs and hazards will be used as modifiers.
+    - It's possible to decide the operations and mathematic formulas required for creating the calculator.
+    - For calculating the Critical Hit bonus, we can set the value.

+- **Stat Set Up**: Set up the rules for a certain stat.
+  - General:
+    - We can decide if a stat can be buffed and/or nerfed.
+  - Stat limit:
+    - A stat can have a fixed limit ( 5, 10, 99, 999...)
   - Attack and Defense: How these stats are used in the battle system.
-  - We can decide to split them in physical and special damage or not.
+    - We can decide to split them in physical and special damage or no.

-- Stat Set Up: Set up the rules for a certain stat.
-  - A stat can have a fixed limot ( 5, 10, 99, 999...)
-  - We can decide if a stat can be buffed and/or nerfed.

 #### 4.1.4.
 Skills Creation:
+- **Skills Trees Management**:
+  - Skills Tree Creation:
+  - Skills Tree Modification:
-- Setting up Skills lit: Allows the user
+  - Skills tree Deletion:

+- **Skills Tree Set up**:
+  - List of attacks:

+- **Skills Creation**:
+  - Attack oriented skills:
-- AAA
+    - Simple attacks:
-- AAA
+    - Special attacks:
+  - Skills with special effects:

 #### 4.1.5.
 Status Creation:
+- **Statuses Trees Management**:
+  - Statuses Tree Creation:
+  - Statuses Tree Modification:
+  - Statuses tree Deletion:

+- **Statuses Tree Set up**:
-- AAA
+  - List

-- AAA
+- **Statuses Creation**:
-- AAA
+  - List

 ### 4.2.
 Should-Have
 These features are essential to the product, but they don't represent a vital part.

 #### 4.2.1.
 Template Creation:
+- **Template Management**: Allow
+  - Cloning a template:

+- **Setting up Battle System**:
+  - Choosing Skills:
+  - Choosing Statuses:

+- **RPG Style**:
+  - Default style:
+    - Pokemon style:

+- **Additional Game Mechanic**:
+  - Counter:
+    - Limited counter:
+      - It's
+      - As a
+      - Using 1
+  - Attack Order System:
+    - Default types:
+      - Classic:

-- AAA
+- **Battle System Simulation**:
-- AAA
+  - Testing battle system:
-- AAA
+    - We

 #### 4.2.2.
 Character Creation:
+- **Character Management**:
+  - Cloning Character:

+- **Character Set Up**:
+  - Default Character:
+    - Default set up:
+    - Template selection:
+    - Stats selection:
 - AAA
-- AAA
-- AAA

 #### 4.2.3.
 Stats Creation:
+- **Stats Trees Management**:
+  - Stats Tree Creation:
+  - Stats Tree Modification:
+  - Stats tree Deletion:

+- **Setting up a Stat tree**:
+  - Default stats:

+- **Damage Calculator**:
+  - Default version:
+  - Custom version:
+    - The Attack

+- **Stat Set Up**: Set up the rules for a certain stat.
+  - General:
+    - We can
+  - Stat limit:
-- AAA
+    - A stat
-- AAA
+  - Attack and Defense:
-- AAA
+    - We can

 #### 4.2.4.
 Skills Creation:
+- **Skills Trees Management**:
+  - Skills Tree Clonage:

+- **Skills Tree Set up**:
+  - List of attacks:

+- **Skills Creation**:
-- AAA
+  - Attack oriented skills:
-- AAA
+    - Simple attacks:
-- AAA
+    - Special attacks:
+  - Skills with special effects:

 #### 4.2.5.
 Status Creation:
+- **Statuses Trees Management**:
+  - Statuses Tree Clonage:

+- **Statuses Tree Set up**:
-- AAA
+  - List

-- AAA
+- **Statuses Creation**:
-- AAA
+  - List

 ### 4.3.
 Could-Have
 These features aren't necessary to the core product and have a much smaller impact if left out, but they are considered as "nice-to-have".

 #### 4.3.1.
 Template Creation:
+- **Template Management**: Allow
+  - Cloning a template:

+- **Setting up Battle System**:
+  - Choosing Skills:
+  - Choosing Statuses:

+- **RPG Style**:
+  - Default style:
+    - Pokemon style:

+- **Additional Game Mechanic**:
+  - Counter:
+    - Limited counter:
+      - It's
+      - As a
+      - Using 1
+  - Attack Order System:
+    - Default types:
+      - Classic:

-- AAA
+- **Battle System Simulation**:
-- AAA
+  - Testing battle system:
-- AAA
+    - We

 #### 4.3.2.
 Character Creation:
+- **Character Management**:
+  - Cloning Character:

+- **Character Set Up**:
+  - Default Character:
+    - Default set up:
+    - Template selection:
+    - Stats selection:
 - AAA
-- AAA
-- AAA

 #### 4.3.3.
 Stats Creation:
+- **Stats Trees Management**:
+  - Stats Tree Creation:
+  - Stats Tree Modification:
+  - Stats tree Deletion:

+- **Setting up a Stat tree**:
+  - Default stats:

+- **Damage Calculator**:
+  - Default version:
+  - Custom version:
+    - The Attack

+- **Stat Set Up**: Set up the rules for a certain stat.
+  - General:
+    - We can
+  - Stat limit:
-- AAA
+    - A stat
-- AAA
+  - Attack and Defense:
-- AAA
+    - We can

 #### 4.3.4.
 Skills Creation:
+- **Skills Trees Management**:
+  - Skills Tree Clonage:

+- **Skills Tree Set up**:
+  - List of attacks:

+- **Skills Creation**:
-- AAA
+  - Attack oriented skills:
-- AAA
+    - Simple attacks:
-- AAA
+    - Special attacks:
+  - Skills with special effects:

 #### 4.3.5.
 Status Creation:
+- **Statuses Trees Management**:
+  - Statuses Tree Clonage:

+- **Statuses Tree Set up**:
-- AAA
+  - List

-- AAA
+- **Statuses Creation**:
-- AAA
+  - List

 ## 5. Product Details